fullmer24/fs-journal/reflections/week08/01-completed.md

 1. What function does a developer Portfolio provide?

+A Portfolio provides increased visibility and authority, a way to prove you know your craft, a background of work allowing you to get that first position in the industry, it can show your expertise on a subject, increasing your personal brand, and stand out from a crowd of candidates in interviews.

 2. What makes a Developer Portfolio effective?

+Having a portfolio shows what you are capable of and can show off your skills.

 3. What projects do you have that you would include in your Portfolio?
 Why?

+Inspire and Tower, they are my most complete.

 ## Afternoon Assignment Link